Skip to main content

 Catching events

 Sometimes you want to react to specific events.
-To see which events are emitted, you can use the on.
+To see which events are emitted, you can use the on function.

 import asyncio